ssnnaruka/TensorFlow-NoughtsAndCrosses/docs/README.md

 Note that in order to keep our models separate, we inherit a newly-named DeepTrainedPlayer2x200selftrained from DeepTrainedPlayer2x200.
 This has no new functionality, but allows us to keep a separate ckpt file from our original model.

-The final DeepTrainedPlayer2x200retrained model is very slightly worse than our original DeepTrainedPlayer2x200 - but I also notice that the cost function doesn't quite stabalise during training.
+The final DeepTrainedPlayer2x200retrained model is very slightly worse than our original DeepTrainedPlayer2x200 - but I also notice that the cost function doesn't quite stabilise during training.
 The cost overall seems lower than it was for DeepTrainedPlayer2x200 though.
 A theory here is that we're 'overfitting' to the 2x200 gameplay data so it no longer performs quite so well against RandomPlayer.
 But that was the idea of course - we wanted something that was better against a human.

+Interestingly, the 'retrained' model seems to get slightly more draws than the original - so definitely sees a higher overall 'win or draw' rate.
+That might be a sign of more competitive play?

 Anyway, I would be happier if the training algorithm stabilized.